emf-creaf/emf_web/content/software/ecotraj/index.md

 - statistics
 draft: false
 featured: false
-date: '2025-05-02'
+date: '2025-05-06'
-lastmod: '2025-05-02'
+lastmod: '2025-05-06'
-summary: Assists ecologists in the analysis of temporal changes of ecosystems, defined as trajectories on a chosen multivariate space, by providing a set of trajectory metrics and visual representations.
+summary: Assists in the analysis of temporal changes (i.e. dynamics) of ecological entities, defined as trajectories on a chosen multivariate space, by providing a set of trajectory metrics and visual representations.
 model_repository: ''
 data_repository: ''
 links: